 Using Zoom for meetings?
 Get ready to pay an extra $5 per user/month.

-And if you want your user to login to Slack using SSO, the price doubles from $6.67/user/month to $12.50/user/month.
+And if you want your user to log in to Slack using SSO, the price doubles from $6.67/user/month to $12.50/user/month.

-7. Multi-Factor Authentication Side Effects
+7. Recognize Multi-Factor Authentication Side Effects

-It is highly advised to add Multi-Factor Authentication (MFA) along with your SSO solution, or at least to your critical business applications.
+It is highly advised to add Multi-Factor Authentication (MFA) along with your SSO solution, or, at least, to your critical business applications.

 8. Time to Configure and Connect SaaS apps

-9. SSO is Not a Silver Bullet
+9. Remember SSO is Not a Silver Bullet

 Uri Nativ has over 19 years of software engineering experience as both an engineer and a hands-on manager.
 He founded the Klarna Engineering center in Tel-Aviv, holding the position of VP Engineering & Site Manager.
 Uri has broad experience building B2B enterprise products from his days at VMWare, EMC, nLayers, and Sanctum.